Reactions of Alkenes | Organic Chemistry 2

 Addition of H2:

-Syn addition: the 2 hydrogens of H2 are added on the same side (the least hindered) ⇒ hydrogenation of alkenes is stereospecific
+Syn addition: the 2 hydrogens of H2 are added on the same side (the least hindered) ⇒ hydrogenation of alkenes is stereospecific.

-Addition of Hydrogen Halide (HCl, HBr, HI):
+Addition of Hydrogen Halides (HCl, HBr, HI):

 Mechanism:

-The electrophilic addition of hydrogen halides follows the Markovnikov rule: formation of the most stable carbocation (most substituted carbocation)
+The electrophilic addition of hydrogen halides follows the Markovnikov rule: formation of the most stable carbocation (most substituted carbocation).

 Addition of H2O: